joao-neves95/Exercises_Challenges_Courses/learning-notes/devops/terraform.md

 ---

 ## Infrastructure as Code (IaC)
-- Code that defines and deplays infrastructure resources onto various platforms, instead of managing them manually.
+- Code that defines and displays infrastructure resources onto various platforms, instead of managing them manually.
 - To achieve a consistent and predictable environment.
 - Why to use:
     - Automation.